SK Archives Photo R-A428-11

 Inactive Teachers Register Sheets

-The Department of Education records also include Inactive Teachers Register Sheets, 1912-1938.
+The Ministry of Education records also include Inactive Teachers Register Sheets, 1912-1938.
 These sheets show a teacher’s date and place of birth and educational qualifications, and identify where the teacher taught in Saskatchewan.

 - Search Our Collection (Threshold)